Tail recursion in C#

 BigInteger result = TailRecursion.Execute(() => Factorial(50000, 1));

-It’s more flexible, more concise, and more readable…in my opinion at leastSourire.
+It’s more flexible, more concise, and more readable…in my opinion at least.
 The downside is that performance is slightly worse than before (it takes about 20% longer to compute the factorial of 50000), probably because of the delegate creation at each level of recursion.

-Here’s the full code for the TailRecursion class:
+Here’s the full code for the TailRecursion

 public static class TailRecursion